Ada Cross (Cambridge), National Library of Australia

 Wages in the colony were also a shock to Ada.
 A shortage of labour meant that occupations could command much higher wages than back home in England.
 Of course this was to some extent caused by the higher cost of living with many necessities having to be brought from Melbourne by wagon.
 It is a shame that Ada did not give any further clues as to whom the young Irish servant was.

-Excessive also were the wages we gave our first servant, an amiable but inefficient Irish girl--fifteen shillings a week.
+Excessive also were the wages we gave our first servant, an amiable but inefficient Irish girl–fifteen shillings a week.

 Ada’s description of her home and the efforts she put in to making it not only comfortable, but respectable and presentable to her new friends took up a lot of her time and ingenuity.
 A curate’s income must have been meagre indeed, and it seems that there was no stipend available to either Ada or George from back home.
 She describes making all her furniture coverings, mat and curtains and was proud of the fact that she made all her own clothes and that of her children for many years.
 Ada’s ingenuity knew little bounds.
 She also turned her hand to furniture making with George making the frames out of hardwood and Ada upholstering them.
 Her feather mattresses that were brought out from England were turned into pillows, and cushions which covered, like charity, all the sins of amateur workmanship in our springless couches.

-Ada's mention of the lack of a street at the front of her homes suggests an unmade road, or a road that was merely marked on maps, but was not any kind of reality to the residents.
+Ada’s mention of the lack of a street at the front of her homes suggests an unmade road, or a road that was merely marked on maps, but was not any kind of reality to the residents.
 This sits well with the house being on Section 18, with lots in Section 19 not being put up for sale yet.
-The room of our cottage that had the front door in it was the sitting-room...
-Here we dined in full view of the street--had there been one--when summer evenings gave light enough; our doctor and his wife, pulling up their horses before the house, could see for themselves whether we were at the end of our meal or in the middle; I would go out with an offer of pudding or coffee sometimes, but as a rule I left everything and flew for hat and gloves.
-Here again, the affection that Ada felt for Dr James Hester, "our doctor", whom we met in Part 3, is very apparent.
+The room of our cottage that had the front door in it was the sitting-room… Here we dined in full view of the street–had there been one–when summer evenings gave light enough; our doctor and his wife, pulling up their horses before the house, could see for themselves whether we were at the end of our meal or in the middle; I would go out with an offer of pudding or coffee sometimes, but as a rule I left everything and flew for hat and gloves.
+Here again, the affection that Ada felt for Dr James Hester, “our doctor”, whom we met in Part 3, is very apparent.

 The room at the other end was our bedroom.
 The little cubicle between combined dressing-room and study.
 There was not space to swing a cat in any of them, had we wanted to swing a cat.
 But after all, humble as it was, it was a sweet little place when we had fixed it up.
 Bishop and Mrs Perry, paying us their first call, were enthusiastic about it.
 They had been making a long tour from country parsonage to country parsonage, which, notwithstanding the benevolence of parishioners, are as a rule struggling homes, “shabby genteel,” in their appointments; and this bright, simple, tidy (though I say it that shouldn’t) little toy dwelling was, to use their own word, an “oasis” amongst them.
 One truth that I have learned from my manifold domestic vicissitudes is that you can make a nice home out of anything, if you choose to try.
 You do not really want all the things that you are brought up to think you want.
 Sometimes it is even a relief to be without them.

-error: Content is protected !!
+error: Content is protected by copyright!!

 Pin It on Pinterest